Faizan-E-Mustafa/Image-Captioning/README.md

+* Most of the code was taken from [original repo](https://github.com/yashk2810/Image-Captioning).
+But Model creation is different so we get different results.

 # Keras implementation of Image-Captioning
 Image captioning is a task that involves computer vision as well as Natural language processing.
 It takes an image and is able to describe whats going on in the image in plain English.